bitnami-labs/sealed-secrets/README.md

 tar -xvzf kubeseal-<version>-linux-amd64.tar.gz kubeseal sudo install -m 755 kubeseal /usr/local/bin/kubeseal
 ```

-where `release-tag` is [version tag](https://github.com/bitnami-labs/sealed-secrets/tags) of the kubeseal release you want to use.
-For example `v0.18.0`
+where `release-tag` is the [version tag](https://github.com/bitnami-labs/sealed-secrets/tags) of the kubeseal release you want to use.
+For example: `v0.18.0`.

 ### Installation from source